nataliepopescu/verifopt/meetings/mae_meeting_5_2_25.md

 - [ ] regular functions in (interp) are also function pointers..? does this seem like it will become problematic?

-- [ ] wdym by returning the program text?o
+- [ ] wdym by returning the program text?

 ## notes